-The slow powerful blades of the rough cut mower are for taking down brush, grasses and woody material.
-Unlike your lawn motor, a rough cut mower can even take down some small trees.
+The slow powerful blades of the tow behind rough cut mower are for taking down brush, grasses and woody material.
+Unlike your regular lawn mower, a rough cut mower can even take down some small trees.
 A good fit for a rough cut mower is clearing a field.
-They can also be helpful for getting rid of certain bushes, like blackberries.
-Many of these bushes have thorns.
-It’s often easier to use the rough cut mower to chop down the bush.
-Then you can pick up the debris with gloves on later.
+They can also be helpful for getting rid of certain bushes, like blackberries and saplings.
+It's often much easier to use the rough cut mower to chop down the bush rather then using a weed wacker or any handheld device.

 A rough cut mower can handle rougher terrain than your lawn mower.
-Many of them are even designed to intake rocks without damage to the system.
+Many of them are even designed to bounce off rocks and stumps without damage to the system.

 What will my lawn look like?

 Rough cut mowers are designed for brush.
 If you are mowing down a blackberry bush, the finished product will be some woody debris material.
 It should be fairly easy to clear this by hand.
-However, rough cut mowers do not provide a precise finish.
+However, rough cut mowers do not provide a precise finish know as "finish cut".
 Not all the blackberry bushes will be chopped down at the exact same length.
-If you want to finish the area with a precise cut, you’ll have to switch to a finish cut or lawn mower.
+If you want to finish the area with a precise cut, you'll have to switch to a finish cut or lawn mower.

-Rough cut mowers, also known as brush hogs, are designed to clear fields of bushes and brush.
-A sturdy mower, they use high horsepower to move slowly through brush-filled areas.
+Rough cut mowers, also known as atv mowers, tow behind mowers, pull behind mowers or brush hogs that attach to tractors, are designed to clear fields of brush.
 They tend to be heavier than lawn mowers.
 Sometimes they can weigh up to 300 lbs.
-These heavy systems can be pushed from behind like a lawn mower or pulled by a tractor.
-Use these sturdy mowers to clear the way in areas that your lawn mower can’t handle.
+These heavy systems can be pulled from behind like a ATV, lawn mower or pulled by a tractor.